 - Helmets are a must.
 Make sure you check your helmet for cracks and damage, ensuring it is properly fitted before each ride.

 - Test your brakes.
 Engage the brake levers to ensure they snap back into position after letting go.
 Test out your lever-reach (how far you need to squeeze your brakes before then engage with the brake pads), and adjust if needed.
 Double check you have sufficient brake pads for the entire length of the ride.

 - Wheels and tires.
 Make sure the tires are inflated according to the specifications on the side wall of each tire.
 Check for cuts, tears, or rips.
 Spin the wheel to ensure there is no contact with the brake pads and no wobble.

 - Full bike check.
 Carefully inspect your bicycle before each ride for cracks and damaged areas, test the headset is secure and investigate any rattling or odd noises as it could be signs of loose parts.

 - Proper Gear.
 Helmet, gloves, and appropriate shoes are the obvious ones, some mountain bikers wear protective knee and elbow pads to help prevent traumatic injuries in the event of a fall.
-Be prepared for changing weather conditions, always carry the necessary supplies in case of a fall (take note that all our instructor have a first aid kit with them at anytime and have first aid training), and spare clothing.
+Be prepared for changing weather conditions and always carry the necessary supplies in case of a fall.
+Take note that all of our instructors have a first aid kits with them and have first aid training.